Add to Your Teaching License with an Online Elementary Math Degree

 Geometry and Statistics is a performance-based assessment that evaluates a student's portfolio of work.
 This portfolio includes the student's responses to various prompts and an original lesson plan for each of the mathematics modules such as geometry and measurement, statistics and probability.

 Mathematics (K-6) Portfolio Oral Defense: Mathematics (K-6) Portfolio Defense focuses on a formal presentation.
 The student will present an overview of their teacher work sample (TWS) portfolio discussing the challenges they faced and how they determined whether their goals were accomplished.
 They will explain the process they went through to develop the TWS portfolio and reflect on the methodologies and outcomes of the strategies discussed in the TWS portfolio.
 Additionally, they will discuss the strengths and weaknesses of those strategies and how they can apply what they learned from the TWS portfolio in their professional work environment.

 Finite Mathematics covers the knowledge and skills necessary to apply discrete mathematics and properties of number systems to model and solve real-life problems.
-Topics include sets and operations, prime and composite numbers, greatest common divisor and least common multiple, order of operations, ordering numbers, and mathematical systems.
-These systems include modular arithmetic; arithmetic and geometric sequences; ratio and proportion; subsets of real numbers; logic and truth tables; graphs, trees, and networks; and permutation and combination.
+Topics include sets and operations; prime and composite numbers; GCD and LCM; order of operations; ordering numbers; mathematical systems including modular arithmetic, arithmetic and geometric sequences, ratio and proportion, subsets of real numbers, logic and truth tables, graphs, and trees and networks.
 There are no prerequisites for this course.

 The Research Foundations course focuses on the essential concepts in educational research, including quantitative, qualitative, mixed, and action research.
 This course also teaches students concepts about measurement and assessment, as well as strategies for obtaining warranted research results.